noemaier/noemaier.github.io/_pages/cv.md

 Conception, set-up and follow-through of crowdfunding campaign https://freud.wemakeit.com - awarded with the Austrian Fundraising Award 2018

+Fund raising online and offline, including Events in Vienna and New York City

+Planning and set-up of events, conferences, galas and congresses

 ##  Multi Art PR Agency

 Manager 2005